zchyde/brooklinebooksmith.com/_drafts/pride-2016-kids.md

 Lately there has been almost a flood of LGBT+ literature for younger readers--especially in YA.
 I'm not going to say I have loved all that I have seen, and I'm also going to tell you straight up that some of it I dislike strongly.
 That's one of the tricky things about sudden gluts of representation: not only does everyone have their own experience, and experience the dissatisfaction of close-but-no-cigar, but sometimes in the excitement of being able to write about a thing, thing gets represented kind of terribly.

+But.
+As with all things.
+Somewhere amidst the not-so-much, there is really, truly, great, fun, tearjerking, lovely stuff.

+For example:

+Christine Heppermann's&nbsp;[*Ask Me How I Got Here*](http://www.brooklinebooksmith-shop.com/book/9780062387950)&nbsp;is a YA novel-in-verse about a teenage girl, accidentally pregnant, whose life shifts around in a number of ways because of this.
+One of the ways that life shifts: being with her boyfriend doesn't feel good, afterwards, so she breaks up with him, and stays friends, and starts seeing a girl she's got more in common with.
+No one says either relationship is fake.
+It's not a big deal.
+It's a really lovely book that feels like a deep breath.

 In case you're here looking, not for fiction, but for direction, here are four great resources for kids and parents:

 **1. If you're an LGBT+ teenager...**